 Global studies and accolades regularly declare Australia as one of the most creative and innovative countries in the world.

-- developed the world’s largest carbon capture and storage demonstration project
+- developed one of the the world’s largest carbon capture and storage research projects.

 Australian Innovation Highlight